 That was the first time I felt helpless, voiceless, and weak as a woman.

-What I have noticed since I was young was that the white male has been considered the higher power within society—they have been considered to be the “stronger ones.”
-When Barack Obama was elected president of the United States, it was one of the happiest moments I remember as a child because I thought, “Hey, maybe this was when the world starts to change for the betterment of society.”
+What I have noticed since I was young is that the white male has been considered the higher power within society—they have been considered to be the “stronger ones.”
+When Barack Obama was elected president of the United States, it was one of the happiest moments I remember as a child because I thought, “Hey, maybe this is when the world starts to change for the betterment of society.”

-A peer in my English class last year told me he believed that, “Kaepernick never experienced racism, he makes millions as a football star.”
+A peer in my English class once told me that he believed “Kaepernick never experienced racism; he makes millions as a football star.”
 This led to my explanation of social responsibility once again.
-Kaepernick used his platform, the NFL, to show solidarity against racism and oppression for everyone, not just himself.
+Kaepernick used his platform, the NFL, to show solidarity against racism and oppression for everyone—not just himself.
 He raised his voice for those who could not.

-The thing about living in suburbia is that, as a generalization, the town I grew up in, Oakville, is a very rich and privileged neighbourhood.
-What I have noticed over the past three years is that the kids I go to school with are only seeing these world issues from their prospective.
-The hierarchy that Brach is talking about is something that I, and my peers, have grown up with.
+The thing about the town I grew up in, Oakville, is that it's a very rich and privileged neighbourhood.
+What I have noticed over the past three years is that the kids I go to school with are only seeing these world issues from their perspective.
+The hierarchy that Brach is talking about is something that my peers and I have grown up with.
 What I am seeking to explain to them is that in order to understand the world, you need to see it from everyone’s perspective.

-What I hope people realize is the world is a scary place.
+What I hope people realize is that the world is a scary place.
 Staying in our safe bubble of privilege will not do us any good in our lives, and we cannot continue to keep our voices down when we see something going wrong.